FabricMC/fabric-docs/develop/entities/first-entity.md

 ![Spawn Egg showcase](/assets/develop/entity/mini_golem_summoned.png)

-## Using Synched Entity Data {#using-synched-entity-data}
+## Adding Data To An Entity {#adding-data-to-an-entity}

+To store data on an entity, the normal way is to simply add a field in entity class.

 Sometimes you need data from the server-side entity to be sycned with the client-side entity.
 See The [Networking Page](../networking) For More Info On The Client - Server Architecture.
 To do this we can define an `EntityDataAccessor` for it.

 For our entity we'll make it dance ever so often, so we need to create a dancing state that is synchronized with the client so that it can be animated later.
+However, the dancing cooldown need not be syched with the client.

 @[code transcludeWith=:::datatracker](@/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java)

+As you can see we added a tick method to control the dancing state.

 ## Storing Data to NBT {#storing-data-to-nbt}